AyloSrd/evento-react/README.md

   hasMustache: boolean,
 }
 ```
-With regards to the payload, if you are forwarding an event, you just have to type it as forwarded React event.
+With regards to the payload, if you are forwarding an event, you just have to type it as the forwarded React event.
 ```tsx
 type MarioProps = {
   onClick: (e: React.MouseEvent<HTMLButtonElement>) => void,